thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 ## What is this about?

 I wanted to understand what actually happens when you call `.backward()` in PyTorch.
 Not the high-level "it computes gradients" explanation, but the actual mechanics.
-Turns out, Andrej Karpathy built exactly what I needed: **micrograd** — a ~150 line autograd engine that implements backpropagation from scratch.
+Turns out, Andrej Karpathy built exactly what I needed: **micrograd**, a ~150 line autograd engine that implements backpropagation from scratch.

 This post is my study notes.
 I'm writing it as a reference for myself, but maybe it helps you too.